 The representatives of the Dutch associations initially thought that it would be possible to simply translate and adapt the Hungarian document for local conditions, but they soon realized that Dutch translators and agencies have different concerns than their Hungarian counterparts, and that creating a new document would prove more fruitful.
 The sections of the Dutch Convenant correspond broadly with that of the Hungarian ‘covenant’, but the Dutch Convenant was written from scratch.

 A: The Convenant Vertaalsector Nederland (Dutch Translation Industry memorandum of understanding) sets out the best practices for cooperation between translation agencies and freelance translators.

 Q: Why was this Convenant created?

-A: The four signatory associations (VViN, NGTV, VZV and SENSE) recognize that there is a desire among translation agencies and freelance translators to have healthy professional cooperation in which the parties respect each other's independence, regard each other as equals, and strive for the highest ethical behaviour.
+A: The four signatory associations (VViN, NGTV, VZV and SENSE) recognized that there is a desire among translation agencies and freelance translators to have healthy professional cooperation in which the parties respect each other's independence, regard each other as equals, and strive for the highest ethical standards.

 Q: Who is the Convenant meant for?

 A: Although the Convenant was drawn up by the VViN, NGTV, VZV and SENSE, the Convenant is meant for anyone working in the translation industry in the Netherlands (i.e. all freelance translators who work for translation agencies and all translation agencies that work with freelance translators).

 A: The Convenant is not legally enforceable, but instead acts as a code of conduct, a set of recommendations or guidelines that agencies and translators can agree to.
 Agencies and translators remain free to accept or reject individual sections of the Convenant.
 We hope that the Convenant and its future versions will become widely accepted in this industry.

 Q: How should agencies and translators use the Convenant?